Inexpensive Homemade Holiday Gift Ideas for the Tight Budget

 - 1 teaspoon cloves

 Mix until the dough has the consistency of playdough, adding more apple sauce or cinnamon as needed.
-Roll flat, dusting countertop and rolling pin with cinnamon if dough sticks.
-Cut out shapes with knife or cookie cutter.
+Roll flat, dusting the countertop and rolling pin with cinnamon if the dough sticks.
+Cut out shapes with a knife or cookie cutter.
 Use a toothpick to make a hole for hanging.
 Dry at room temperature for 5-7 days, turning over at the end of the third day to ensure even drying.
-They dry even quicker in a food dryer, and give your house a wonderful smell!

 Lara